 Unicode font Glyphs License

-Noto Approx. 65,000 Open Font License
+Noto approx. 77,000 Open Font License

-Sun-ExtA/B Approx. 50,000 Freeware
+Sun-ExtA/B approx. 50,000 Freeware

-Unifont Approx. 63,000 GNU GPL
+Unifont approx. 63,000 GNU GPL

-Code2000 Approx. 63,000 Shareware
+Code2000 approx. 63,000 Shareware

-How is Unicode implemented?
+How is Unicode used?

-Special onscreen keyboards
+Special software keyboards

 Unicode character tables